 Cell culture

-Cell lines MGC-803, SGC-790, HGC-27 were obtained from the ATCC (Manassas, VA, United States).
-SNU-5 was obtained from the cell resource center of Shanghai institute of life sciences, Chinese academy of sciences.
-GES-1 was obtained from genetics department, Beijing cancer research institute.
-SGC-7901/R was obtained from Shanghai institute of medicine, Chinese academy of sciences.
-Cell lines were cultured at 5% CO2 and 37 ℃ with DMEM medium containing fetal bovine serum (10%), penicillin (100 U/mL), and streptomycin (100 U/mL).
+The MGC-803, SGC-790, and HGC-27 cell lines were obtained from ATCC (Manassas, VA, United States).
+SNU-5 cells were obtained from the Cell Resource Center of Shanghai Institute of Life Sciences, Chinese Academy of Sciences.
+GES-1 cells were obtained from the Genetics department of Beijing Cancer Research Institute.
+The SGC-7901/R line was obtained from Shanghai Institute of Medicine, Chinese Academy of Sciences.
+Cell lines were cultured at 5% CO2 and 37˚C in DMEM medium containing fetal bovine serum (10%), penicillin (100 U/mL), and streptomycin (100 U/mL).
 Cells were used and analyzed at logarithmic growth phase.

 Cell viability and clonogenic assay